SUSE/suse-at-home/install/InstallSLESonRPi-USB.md

 # Making the USB Boot Disk

+### 1) Burn SLES15-SP2-JeOS.aarch64-15.2-RaspberryPi-QU1.raw.xz to a USB Drive

+Burn SLE15 image to the USB Disk with the same method you used to burn the image to an SDCard.

+### 2) Mount the EFI partition on the USB disk you just burned  (if it was unmounted during the burn process)

-### 1) Download the latest Raspberry Pi Firmware
+### 3) Download the latest Raspberry Pi Firmware
 Download https://github.com/raspberrypi/firmware

-### 2) Burning the image to an USB disk

-Burn this image to the USB Disk with the same method you used to burn the image to an SDCard.

-### 3) Mount the EFI partition (if it was unmounted during the burn process)

 ### 4) update Firmware on USB disk